ericchi00/Project-To-Do-List/README.md

 Publishing to GitHub pages breaks local storage -- will switch to session storage

 Putting a Space in the project name will break local storage -- fix after session storage

+## Learned
+Learned how to work with objects and arrays more thoroughly

+Also learned importance of separating functions into multiple Javascript files as it makes it significantly easier to troubleshoot and read

+Learned a bit more about webpack and the different packages/uses